rogerallen/raylib-Tailgunner/README.md

 	enemies, forcefield), then Render (3D mode: starfield, enemies, lasers; 2D overlays and UI).
 - Important configuration values (counts, lifetimes, radii) live in `src/config.h` so tuning is centralized.
-- Controls: left click to fire, space to activate the force field, Enter or click to start/continue.